kvesel/onionator/README.md

 # onionator
-Automation tool for setting up .onion sites on a Raspberry Pi (et al.).
+Automation tool for setting up .onion sites on Debian-based Linux.

 Current minimal testing, use at your own risk.
 Software versions may be easily modified with their current version(s) in the top `export` section.
 Users may designate different base servers for download.
 All files are downloaded to `~/build/` (which is removed on completion), and installed to `~/apache/` and `~/tor/` respectively.
 The onion hostname address file and private key are copied to `~` upon successful completion.
 This facilitates easy offsite backup of the files.